 \subsection{Notation}

-The complex plane and the unit disk are denoted by $\C$ and $\D$, respectively; we use $\H_{>0}$ and $\H_{\geq 0}$ to denote the open resp.\ closed upper half plane.
+The complex plane and the unit disc are denoted by $\C$ and $\D$, respectively; we use $\H_{>0}$ and $\H_{\geq 0}$ to denote the open resp.\ closed upper half plane.
 The Euclidean length of a rectifiable curve $\gamma\subset\C$ is denoted by $\len(\gamma)$; for the Euclidean distance between a point $z$ and a set $A$, we write $\dist(z,A)$.
-We denote by $D_r(z)$ the Euclidean disk of radius $r$ centred at the point $z$.
+We denote by $D_r(z)$ the Euclidean disc of radius $r$ centred at the point $z$.